noma4i/SubRed/README.md

 New view will open for each issue you search:
 ![Issue served](screenshots/issue.png?raw=true)
-##### 2. Change Issue state.
-...In progress

 ### Why?

-I really hate to open browser, navigate to redmine and look for issue when I need only to take a look on it.
+I really hate to open browser, navigate to Redmine and look for issue when I need only to take a look on it.

 ### Found error or want more?